CiteNet Reviews & Service Offerings

 |$34.95||Shipping: $ Other: $50||Yes||

 CiteNet offers one highspeed residential plan which they call the FastPath Residential service.
-This plan comes with download speeds of up to 6 mbps and upload speeds of up to 800 kbps.
+This plan comes with download speeds of up to 6 Mbps and upload speeds of up to 800 kbps.
 This plan is offered with an unlimited usage cap and can be attained for $24.95 for the first three months and $34.95 subsequently.
 This is a rather economical price considering customers are getting an unlimited bandwidth cap.
-Yak offers a residential internet plan which has a download speed of up to 6 mbps and an upload speed of up to 1 mbps.
+Yak offers a residential internet plan which has a download speed of up to 6 Mbps and an upload speed of up to 1 Mbps.
 This plan has a usage cap of 60 GBS per month and costs a total of $29.95 per month.
-However if customers opt into unlimited service with this plan, an extra monthly charge of $10.00 would be added to the bill.
-For unlimited service with Yak’s basic plan a customer would be paying $39.95 per month, while with CiteNet they would be paying $34.95!
+However, if customers opt into unlimited service with this plan, an extra monthly charge of $10.00 would be added to the bill.
+For unlimited service with Distributel’s basic plan, a customer would be paying $39.95 per month, while with CiteNet they would be paying $34.95!

-Though this plan is economically friendly we found out that the price on the first three months is only reduced if the customer opts into a twelve month agreement.
+Though this plan is economically friendly we found out that the price for the first three months is only reduced if the customer opts for a twelve-month agreement.
 The activation fees of $50.00 are also waived if the customer agrees to the contract.
 We found this aspect of the service to be disappointing as it would raise the suspicion of customers.
 The termination charge with this contract is set at $150.00!
-If a new customer is not satisfied with the service having only used it for a month or so, they are either going to have to keep using the service, or pay a handsome fee of $150.00.
+If a new customer is not satisfied with the service having only used it for a month or so, they are either going to have to keep using the service or pay a handsome fee of $150.00.

 |Web Email Access:|